kiznit/rainbow-os/README.md

 There is a top level Makefile in the root of the project that will automatically create the build directory, build the subprojects and generate a bootable image.

-1) Building with defaults (using the host's toolchain)
+1) Building with defaults

     ```
     make
     ```

-2) Building for a different architecture (using the host's toolchain)
+2) Building for a different architecture

     ```
     make ARCH=ia32